vtinney/mh-onboarding-site/docs/hia.md

 ## 2.4 Satellites, spatial resolution, and equity

-A persistent problem in this field, and one my own research deals with, is that the places with the worst air pollution often have the fewest ground monitors.
+A persistent problem in this field is that the places with the worst air pollution often have the fewest ground monitors.
 Much of Latin America, Africa, and South Asia has sparse or no regulatory monitoring networks.
 If you can only measure pollution where there are monitors, you cannot assess the health burden where most of it occurs.
 Satellites are the main tool for solving this.

 How satellite-derived exposure works.
 Earth-observing satellites measure aerosol optical depth (AOD), essentially how much sunlight airborne particles scatter and absorb in a vertical column of atmosphere.
 AOD is not the same as ground-level PM2.5, so researchers combine satellite AOD with a chemical transport model (which relates the column to the surface) and then calibrate the result to whatever ground monitors do exist, often using a geographically weighted regression (GWR).
 The output is a gridded, global surface of estimated surface PM2.5, available even where there is not a single monitor.
 The most widely used such product comes from the Atmospheric Composition Analysis Group (van Donkelaar, Hammer, Martin, and colleagues), with the methodology described in Hammer and colleagues (2020) and van Donkelaar and colleagues (2021); the data are freely downloadable (link in the reading list).
-These data are what our global cities work uses for exposure.

 Why resolution matters for equity.
 Air pollution and the populations most harmed by it are not uniformly distributed.
 Highways, ports, industrial clusters, and the lower-income communities that are often sited near them experience concentrations very different from a city's average.
 If you assess health impacts using coarse, citywide or national-average concentrations and coarse baseline disease rates, you average away precisely the disparities you should be measuring.
 Higher spatial resolution, in both the concentration surface and the baseline health data, lets you see intra-urban inequities: who actually bears the burden, not just how much burden there is in aggregate.
-My own work has shown that using high-resolution baseline disease rates, not just high-resolution pollution, is essential to capturing these within-city inequities, because demography and underlying health vary across a city as sharply as pollution does.

 This is also exactly why InMAP is valuable: it produces high-resolution concentration changes cheaply, so we can ask not only "how many deaths does this policy avoid" but "whose deaths, in which neighborhoods."
 Equity is not an add-on to the analysis.
 With the right resolution, it is something the analysis can measure directly.
 Who is exposed and who benefits is the question the Monterrey and Brazil projects are built to answer.